 - Frescas Con Crema – Fresas con Crema, also known as strawberries and cream, is a light, refreshing Mexican dessert with just 4 ingredients and takes mere minutes to prepare.
 This is quite possibly the easiest dessert you will ever make!

 Now that you have step by step instructions, give this recipe a try, and come back and leave a comment to let me know how you liked it!

 If you like this recipe, be sure to follow us on:

-- Unroll 1 can of crescent roll dough and press into the bottom of the prepared 9x13 baking dish.
+- Then unroll 1 can of crescent roll dough and press into the bottom of the prepared 9×13 baking dish.
 Stretch it out to cover the bottom of the pan and pinch together the perforations.
 Don’t worry if it is not perfect, it will be covered up with the cheesecake layer.

-- Prebake the bottom sheet in a 350 degree preheated oven for about 7 or 8 minutes.
+- After that, pre-bake the bottom sheet in a 350 degree preheated oven for about 7 or 8 minutes.

-- Unroll the second can of crescent rolls and stretch it out on top of cream cheese layer.
+- After that, unroll the second can of crescent rolls and stretch it out on top of cream cheese layer.
 Pinch together the perforations.

-- Pour the melted butter evenly over top.
-Stir together the remaining ½ cup sugar with the cinnamon, and sprinkle evenly over butter.
+- Then stir together the remaining 1/2 cup sugar with the cinnamon, and sprinkle evenly over butter.